MiSTle-Dev/NanoApple2/README.md

 On the "Apple //e" boot screen open the OSD with F12 and choose a nibblelized disk.
 It will boot the disk automatically.
 Use dsk2nib to convert AppleII disk images to .nib images.

 For HDD, only HDV images (raw ProDOS partition images) 32MB in size are supported.
+A Cold Reset is needed to boot from HDD.
 2MG images may work if the 64-byte header is removed.
 ```bash
 dd if=diskimage.2mg of=diskimage.hdv bs=64 skip=1
 ```